Marketers have spoiled it.

 Research, don’t shoot into empty space

 Do determine which ones are relevant to your niche and rather successful (collaborations are great, but rewards in terms of higher traffic and lead generation are even better).
 This list could contain two categories: websites which are a tiny bit better than yours in terms of traffic and engagement, but also those which are better performing than yours.
-The first ones would “hire” you (or rather, let you write for them) based on the fact that you’re probably ready to offer them the same thing in return.
+The former ones would “hire” you (or rather, let you write for them) based on the fact that you’re probably ready to offer them the same thing in return.
 When it comes to the latter – well, there’s nothing you can offer them except for good content.
 Really good.

-Don’t make use of those ready-made lists of blogs and websites that you can find on the internet.
+Don’t make use of those ready-made lists of blogs and websites that you can find on the Internet.
 What good are marketing blogs (which are, by the way, quite eager to accept new challenges) if your website is about golf playing?
 You need those websites to lend you their audience.
 That’s why you should find some blogs or online magazines which are relevant to you.
 The magazine option is even better to position you as an influencer.

 “Hi there, I’m a young writer who needs a little bit of support…”